lsin07/commonapi-vsomeip-example/README.md

 ~~~

 You need to add `--recurse-submodules` option in order to import all required CommonAPI repositories.
-Or, you can type `git submodule init` and `git submodule update` to get all missing submodules if the reopsitory was cloned without recurse option.
+Or, you can type `git submodule init` and `git submodule update` to get all missing submodules if the repository was cloned without recurse option.

 ## Build
 - Build CommonAPI Libraries ― This may take a while.